hb3231/TestGitHub/README.md

 # TestGitHub
-first use github, give it a shine
+first use github, give it a shine.

+test git add, commit, push and pull.